Exploring patterns

 Image: Example of ABB pattern

-An ABA pattern also has a core of 3 parts with two unique attributes, one of which is repeated.
+An ABA pattern also has a core of 3 parts with 2 unique attributes, one of which is repeated.
 In the example below, the blue block is used before and after the red block:

 Image: Example of ABA pattern

-To know that we have detected a pattern, we have to see the repeated core, or pattern unit, repeat.
-If we only see blue-red-yellow (ABC), we don’t have enough evidence to know we have a pattern.
+To know we have detected a pattern, we have to see the repeated core, or pattern unit, repeat.
+If we only see blue-red-yellow (ABC), we do not have enough evidence to know we have a pattern.
 If we see the ABC unit repeating, as in blue-red-yellow-blue-red-yellow-blue-red-yellow, then we can be confident of our judgment that a pattern, a mathematical regularity, is present.
 Typically, we like to see something happen over and over and over in order to feel confident a pattern is present.

 Patterns come in different forms.
 For example, we can find:

-• Repeating patterns (described above)
+• Repeating patterns (described previously)

 • Growing and shrinking patterns (such as the patterns we find in the backward counting sequence where each number is one less than the number before)